 Mental Health Counselor: A professional therapist who occasionally assists in addressing the more serious and complex issues that come up in group discussion, acting as an on-hand resource to participants interested in accessing outside counseling.

 PMP gives participants focus and discipline that is often missing in their day-to-day lives while teaching them to develop solutions to seemingly insurmountable problems.
-Conflict resolution skills introduced and reinforced by the program empower participants to make positive long term life choices and to act as leaders among their peers.
+Conflict resolution skills introduced and reinforced by the program empower participants to make positive long-term life choices and act as leaders among their peers.

-For more information about the Playwright Mentoring Project contact Jane O’Leary, Director of Education, at 413-997-6117.
+For more information about the Playwright Mentoring Project contact Jane O’Leary, Director of Education, at 413-997-6117 or Education@BarringtonStageCo.

 Our deepest appreciation to the following for major support of The Playwright Mentoring Project: